colder/phantm/README.md

 This will, in order, build customized CUP, generate lexer using JFlex, generate parser using CUP, and build the generated java files.

-To build the core component of phantm, the analyzer, you need sbt (specifically, you need a version <u>older</u> than sbt 0.10.
-You should be able to download sbt 0.7.7 from <a href="http://code.google.com/p/simple-build-tool/">here</a>).
+To build the core component of phantm, the analyzer, you need sbt (specifically, you need xsbt 0.12.0).

 Invoke sbt as follows:

-    $ sbt package
+    $ sbt assembly

-This will download the required version of Scala and other dependencies using Ivy, and produce a jar file containing phantm, as well as a script called "phantm".
+This will download the required version of Scala and other dependencies using Ivy, and produce a jar file containing phantm.
 You can use this script to analyze your PHP programs.

-You can also package everything into a single jar by invoking

-    $ sbt proguard

 You can then also run phantm with

-    $ java -jar phantm-1.?.?.jar
+    $ java -jar target/phantm-assembly-1.?.?.jar

+You can also run phantm directly from sbt, as follows:

+    $ sbt "run <phantm options> path/to/scripts.php"

 Usage
 -----